Grilled Flatbread Pizza with Seasonal Toppings

 - 1 teaspoon chopped fresh rosemary Add to list

-- 4 1/2 to 5 cups bread flour Add to list
+- 4 1/2 to 5 cups bread flour, plus extra for dusting Add to list

 In a large bowl, combine warm water, yeast and sugar.
-Let sit until the yeast begins to proof by becoming foamy, about 5 minutes.
-Add olive oil, salt, rosemary and bread flour.
-Mix until the flour is incorporated and then scrape dough out onto a lightly floured surface.
-With your hands, knead the dough until smooth and elastic, dusting with flour as needed to prevent sticking.
-Shape the dough into a ball and lightly oil the outside of it.
-Place dough in a bowl and let it proof in a warm place for 30 minutes until the dough doubles in bulk.
+Let sit until yeast becomes foamy, about 5 minutes.
+Add oil, salt, rosemary and bread flour.
+Mix until flour is incorporated and then scrape dough out onto a lightly floured surface.
+With your hands, knead dough until smooth and elastic, dusting with flour as needed to prevent sticking.
+Shape dough into a ball and lightly oil the outside of it.
+Place dough in a bowl and let proof in a warm place for 30 minutes until dough doubles in bulk.

-For the flatbread, cut the dough into 8 pieces and shape into rounds.
+For the flatbread, cut dough into 8 pieces and shape into rounds.
 Wrap each round in plastic wrap and allow to rest for 15 minutes.
-With a rolling pin or your fingers, roll each round of dough into a circle about 1/8-inch thick (you don’t have to be perfect about this!).
+With a rolling pin or your fingers, roll each round of dough into a circle about 1/8-inch-thick (you don’t have to be perfect about this!).

-Heat your gas barbecue grill to medium heat or let the prepared coals of a charcoal grill die down a bit.
-It is helpful if you oil the grill first.
-Brush the vegetables with a little olive oil and lay them on the grill for a few moments to lightly cook them.
-Remove from the grill and set aside on a platter.
-Brush each dough round generously with olive oil and place 4 of the rounds on the grill, oiled side down.
+Heat grill to medium heat/ It is helpful if you oil the grill first.
+Brush each dough round generously with oil and place 4 of the rounds on the grill, oiled side down.
 Grill until golden brown, about 2 minutes, and flip over.

 PCC carries an excellent pizza dough from The Essential Baking Company in the freezer section that is a great time-saver.